 2. What are colleges that meet full need and how do we find them?

 When you apply for financial aid, colleges use a standard formula to calculate your "financial need," a number intended to represent the amount of money your family needs each year to afford that institution, based on your family's finances.
 A handful of colleges in the country meet financial need, meaning they offer every accepted student financial aid that equals or exceeds each student's financial need.
 You can find a list of colleges that meet 100% of financial need here.
 Keep in mind that many colleges, while they don't appear on this list, still offer generous financial aid, and could still meet the financial need for a portion of accepted students.

 3. Am I more or less likely to get in to a college from out of state?

 That really depends on each college's enrollment goals.
 Some state institutions need to make up a portion of their incoming class with in-state students, as they receive financial assistance from the state's taxpayers.
 Other institutions seek out-of-state students in order to promote the geographical span of their student body.
 It's best to speak with an admissions officer to try and learn more about a college's enrollment targets.

 4. Is there a cost to apply for admission?

 Usually yes.
-The application fee for each school can vary, with U.S. News reporting $44 as the current average.
-Stanford University in California has the highest application fee at the moment, charging $90.
+The application fee for each school can vary, with U.S. News reporting $45 as the current average.

 5. I've been offered an optional interview, but the thought of it makes me nervous.
 Should I do it?